Create Login and Registration using Identity in ASP.NET Core

 Nuget Package Manager

-3. After we gather all the necessary package, we need to configure our Web Application to connect to our SQL Server.
+After gathering the necessary package, we must configure our Web Application to connect to our SQL Server.
 Open your Startup.cs file and follow these three simple steps.

 3.1 Setup your SQL Server Configure Connection inside appsettings.json file